Tiny species of beetle named after Greta Thunberg | DW | 25.10.2019

 A British scientist has named a species of beetle after teen climate activist Greta Thunberg.
 The scientist previously named a member of the tiny species after naturalist David Attenborough.

-The London Natural History Museum announced on Friday that a species of beetle was being named after Swedish climate activist Greta Thunberg.
+The London Natural History Museum announced on Friday that a species of beetle is being named after Swedish climate activist Greta Thunberg.

 The beetle will be named nelloptodes gretae and belongs to the Ptiliidae family of beetles.